The globular yellow flowers have some similarities to those of :

 Distinguishing Feature :

 The small round yellow flowers smell unpleasant and the stamens are set so as to spring onto the stigma when touched.
 The petals are entire, with deep five cuts; the flower forms an almost closed globe.
-The berries are not poisonous and taste pleasantly acidic and yield a rich source of Vitamin C, sugars and pectin.
+The berries are very oblate, not poisonous and taste pleasantly acidic and yield a rich source of Vitamin C, sugars and pectin.
+A pleasant jam can be made from them.
 Young leaves can be used as a salad for they taste bitter like

 Sorrel.
 A refreshing tea can be brewed from the young leaves and shoot tips.
 The bark tastes bitter.
 Both root bark and berries are used medicinally.